Almond Flour Keto Bread with Yeast

 - Olive oil or melted butter.

 - Egg whites – this keto low-carb bread recipe uses a combination of whole eggs and egg whites.
-In fact, decreasing egg yolks in keto bread avoid an eggy flavor in your loaf.
+In fact, by decreasing egg yolks in keto bread, you can avoid an eggy flavor in your loaf.

 - Whole psyllium husk – this recipe uses 1/2 cup of packed psyllium husk.
-This is a must-add ingredient to add a chewy texture to your bread crumb, don’t replace it with husk powder or skip!
+This is a must-add ingredient to add a chewy texture to your bread crumb, don’t replace it with husk powder or skip it!

-- Golden flaxseed meal – or brown flaxseed meal, this option has a slightly bitter flavor, or chia seed meal but watch out this add a grey color to the bread.
+- Golden flaxseed meal – or brown flaxseed meal, this option has a slightly bitter flavor, or chia seed meal but watch out this adds a grey color to the bread.

 - Baking powder

 In a small mixing bowl, combine active dried yeast, maple syrup, and warm water.
 Stir well, then set aside for 10 minutes.
 After that time, the yeast should form a creamy, foamy texture on the water’s surface.

 This foam means the yeast has been activated by sugar, no sugar left in the mixture, and it’s ready to use in your gluten-free bread recipe.

 If the foam doesn’t appear yet and you can still see tiny drops of yeast, whisk vigorously and set aside in a lukewarm place for 5 more minutes.

 In a large mixing bowl, whisk all the dry ingredients together: almond flour, flaxseed meal, baking powder, and salt.
 Set aside.